ishansamar1989/rtl_enzyme_react/rtl_example/README.md

 import { getByAltText, getByTestId, render, screen } from '@testing-library/react';
 import App from './App';

 test('renders learn react link', () => {
-render(<App />); //runs a virtual dom you can access by 'screen' const linkElement = screen.getByRole('link',{name:/learn react/i});
+render(<App />); //runs a virtual dom you can access by 'screen'

+const linkElement = screen.getByRole('link',{name:/learn react/i});
-//'find on screen where \
+'find on screen where \
- //get by text is this regex.You can use actual string too'.
-//this is from react testing library that helps you interact witht
+ get by text is this regex.You can use actual string too'. this is from react testing library that helps you interact witht the virtual dom

-//the virtual dom
-expect(linkElement).toBeInTheDocument();// assertion is created by
-//jest.expect is a global jest object,
-//and toBeInTheDocument is jest-dom and these matchers
-//gets added in setUpTests.js
+expect(linkElement).toBeInTheDocument();// assertion is created by jest.expect is a global jest object, and toBeInTheDocument is jest-dom and these matchers gets added in setUpTests.js
-//

 });

-// to see jest custom matchers go to https://github.com/testing-library/jest-dom and scroll at the bottom
+to see jest custom matchers go to https://github.com/testing-library/jest-dom and scroll at the bottom expect(element.textContent).toBe ('hello') expect(customArray).toHaveLength(7) toBeVisible toBeChecked
-//expect(element.textContent).toBe ('hello')
-//expect(customArray).toHaveLength(7)
-//toBeVisible
-//toBeChecked

-//toHaveBeenCalled
+toHaveBeenCalled
-//so jest,there are other test runners too like mocha and jasmine.but
-//jest comes with create-react-app and is preferred by RTL too
-//jest runs in watch mode
+so jest,there are other test runners too like mocha and jasmine.but jest comes with create-react-app and is preferred by RTL too jest runs in watch mode

-//SEMANTIC ELEMENTS .HOE YOU GET HOLD OF SOMETHING ON SCREEN AS PER W3C
-//how do you access element on the page
-//getByRole-mostly used for interactive element.this should be ur first try.like getByRole('button',{name:/submit/i})
+//SEMANTIC ELEMENTS .HOE YOU GET HOLD OF SOMETHING ON SCREEN AS PER W3C how do you access element on the page getByRole-mostly used for interactive element.this should be ur first try.like getByRole('button',{name:/submit/i}) getByLabelText-like in forms getByPlaceHolderText-placeholders getByText-not useful in forms.But mostly used for non interactive elements]\
-//getByLabelText-like in forms
-//getByPlaceHolderText-placeholders
-//getByText-not useful in forms.But mostly used for non interactive elements]\

-//if non OF ABOVE is possible.
+if non OF ABOVE is possible.
-//getByAltText-USED FOR ALT FOR image,area,input.
+getByAltText-USED FOR ALT FOR image,area,input.

-//ur last resort bcoz user cant see them and screen reader
-//cant read them.should be getByTestId-(like where text is dynamic)
+ur last resort bcoz user cant see them and screen reader cant read them.should be getByTestId-(like where text is dynamic)

 SCREEN QUERY METHODS